kingnhcomcast/Hearthguard/README.md

 *   `Drop Item Chance = 0` disables fear drops
 *   Each mob can only drop once (persisted across saves)
-*   Campfire fear only runs in the Overworld
+*   Only applies in the Overworld (by design)

-***
+---

 ## ⚠️ Known Issues

-- Datapack-defined mobs that reuse vanilla entity IDs cannot be selected independently in the mob list.
+- Datapack-defined mobs that reuse vanilla entity IDs cannot be selected independently
-- Slimes (and magma cubes) are not affected
+- Slimes and magma cubes are not affected

-***
+---

+## 📝 Changelog
+### 1.0.3
+* Added Command system for runtime configuration
+* Support for Minecraft v26.1.2
+* Fixed: Config changes now correctly apply to previously spawned mobs

+### 1.0.2
+* Support for Minecraft v26.1.1

 ## 🔒 License